Bob Diamond (banker): Early years and education

 One of nine children, Diamond grew up in a Roman Catholic family of Irish descent.
 His parents, Anne and Robert Edward Diamond Sr. were both teachers.

 He finished his schooling from Concord-Carlisle High School in 1969 and in 1973, obtained a B.A. in economics with honours from Colby College in Waterville, Maine.
 He was a member of the Phi Delta Theta fraternity at Colby.
 He was awarded an MBA from the University of Connecticut Business School, graduating first in his class.

 Banking career

 Early years and Morgan Stanley: 1976 to 1992

 Diamond began his career as a lecturer at the School of Business, University of Connecticut from 1976 to 1977.
 Diamond then briefly worked for United States Surgical Corporation in Norwalk, Connecticut, in the IT department.

 He joined Morgan Stanley in 1979 and held several positions.
 He rose to the post of managing director and head of fixed income trading division.

-CS First Boston: 1992 to 1996
+CS First Boston: 1992 to 1995

 Diamond joined CS First Boston in 1992.
 Based in Tokyo, he was chairman, president and chief executive officer of CS First Boston Pacific, responsible for investment banking, equity, fixed income and foreign exchange for the Pacific region.
 Diamond was formerly vice chairman and head of global fixed income and foreign exchange.
+He was forced out in 1995 after a division-wide dispute over the bonus pool.